Upgrading HP EliteDesk 800 G1 and G2

 The GPU is the most important part of this upgrade.
 It will boost the graphic performance of your EliteDesk 800 G1 and G2 and make those esports titles playable.

-Let’s begin with two GPU options that make the most sense – they have a good price to performance ratio and don’t require any changes to the hardware whatsoever.
+Let’s begin with two GPU options that make the most sense for the Mini Tower (MT) and Small For Factor (SFF)– they have a good price to performance ratio and don’t require any changes to the hardware whatsoever.

 The best dedicated GPUs for EliteDesk 800 G1 and G2: